Does it ever feel like there are too many home builder marketing tactics to keep up with? And which of them work best for your budget?

 The Attract phase is often where most home builders' marketing budgets are spent - especially as it pertains to online advertising (print, outdoor, TV, etc.).
 The goal of this stage of the funnel should be to convert brand impressions into actual web site visitors.

-- INDEPENDENT LISTING WEB SITES - such as Move.com, Zillow, Trulia, etc. aggregate new home listings for display online.
+INDEPENDENT LISTING WEB SITES: Web sites like Move.com, Zillow, Trulia, etc. aggregate new home listings for display online, and are often the first place prospects look for homes, communities, and builders.
 Some are paid subscription sites that charge builders to list homes.
-Visitors can view pricing, model information, elevations, floor plans, community information, etc. Listing web sites are portals through which visitors are introduced to builders and their homes.
+Visitors can view pricing, model information, elevations, floor plans, community information, and more all in one spot.
+Listing web sites are portals through which visitors are introduced to builders and their homes.

 When positioned as the hub of a builder’s funnel, the home builder web site becomes the most valuable tool for engaging prospects and converting them to leads.
 This is where all prospects can view your homes and options 24/7, without even having to leave the house.
 This positioning is critical in terms in terms of tracking the sources of leads and optimizing the conversion rate.